Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 Avoid these common mistakes so that your hiring process is smooth and effective:

-• Hiring in-house without exploring better options: For instance, if you don’t consider outsourcing, you may not get access to a broader talent pool.
+• Hiring in-house without exploring better options: For instance, if you don’t consider nearshore outsourcing, you may miss opportunities to hire developer staff from a broader talent pool, including remote developers.
 You may also potentially overlook a more cost-effective and skilled developer available globally.

 • Poor onboarding practices: If you don’t offer sufficient training, resources, support, or mentorship, you may leave even the best software developer confused, reducing their productivity and increasing attrition.
 This adds to your costs for further hiring and training.

-• Hiring only through references: This limits your talent pool since you’re only looking at a limited number of candidates.
+• Hiring only through references: A hiring manager relying solely on references may limit the talent pool, considering only a narrow range of candidates.
 There’s also a potential for bias while evaluating them since they were referred to by people in your personal network.

 • Not running background checks: Not doing so overlooks essential information, like previous employment verification, about a candidate’s past and trustworthiness.
 This might lead to integrity issues later and affect project security.